 Seagate delivers first EXOS 16TB HDD and new drive for SMB NAS

-Seagate Technology has been shipping 16TB helium-based enterprise drives as part of the Exos X16 family, delivering record capacity for hyperscale data centres.
+Seagate Technology has been shipping 16TB helium-based enterprise drives as part of the Exos X16 family, delivering record capacity for hyperscale data centers.

 The company also updated the IronWolf and IronWolf Pro Network Attached Storage (NAS) drive lines with new 16TB capacity models.

 A recent IDC whitepaper sponsored by Seagate predicts that the Global Datasphere - the amount of data created, captured or replicated across the globe – will grow from 33 zettabytes (ZB) in 2018 to 175 ZB by 2025.